Mariners vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Astros: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jarred Kelenic and the Seattle Mariners face Kyle Tucker and the Houston Astros at T-Mobile Park on Friday.
-First pitch is at 10:10 PM ET.
+Marco Gonzales will be starting for the Seattle Mariners when they take on Kyle Tucker and the Houston Astros on Saturday at 9:40 PM ET.

-The Astros are +110 moneyline underdogs in this matchup against the favorite Mariners (-135).
-The game's total has been set at 7 runs.
+The Mariners are -105 moneyline underdogs for this matchup with the Astros (-115).
+An 8.5-run total is listed for the contest.

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.